What is the difference between PNP and AIPP? Find the right path!

 • A provincial nomination can help you obtain your PR visa in two ways.
 It can add 600 CRS points to your Express Entry application and allow you to apply for your PR visa straight to IRCC.

-The Atlantic Immigration Pilot Program (AIPP) provides a road to permanent residence for qualified foreign nationals and international graduates who wish to work and live in one of Canada’s four Atlantic Provinces: Nova Scotia, New Brunswick, Newfoundland and Labrador, and Prince Edward Island.
+The Atlantic Immigration Program (AIP) provides a road to permanent residence for qualified foreign nationals and international graduates who wish to work and live in one of Canada’s four Atlantic Provinces: Nova Scotia, New Brunswick, Newfoundland and Labrador, and Prince Edward Island.

 Who Can Meet The AIPP Program’s Requirements?

-The AIPP is a government-led program goal at bringing international workers into the region and providing them with job possibilities.
+The AIPP is an employer-drives program which at aims to bring international workers into the region and provide them with job possibilities.
 In general, you are qualified for this program if you meet the following criteria:

 • A worker with extensive experience in technical, management, or professional fields.
 At the time of application, your work offer must be for at least one year.